Vampyre: 1208: A Coterie Formed

 Ten hours to Sunrise

-The cart's wooden wheels protested as Rama eased it to a halt beneath an ancient canopy.
+The cart's wooden wheels protested as Rama eased it to a halt beneath the ancient canopy.
 Autumn's scent of damp earth and rotting leaves filled his nostrils as he began making camp with practiced efficiency.

 His possessions told contradicting stories: utilitarian gear alongside handmade leather-bound tomes filled with anatomical studies of creatures that defied taxonomy—thirty years' worth of knowledge gathered in his hunt for answers.
+Ink stains marred his fingers, evidence of countless nights spent documenting horrors that most men could not endure to look upon, let alone dissect and classify.

 A twig snapped deliberately in the underbrush.
 Footsteps whispered through fallen leaves, circling his camp.